oisouza/PrancingPonySharp/README.md

 * My inspiration is to fight big problems in the huge legacy monsters I program every day.

-https://www.nuget.org/packages/PrancingPonySharp66/ is error, ignore this package.
-Because, unicorns hampered the poor pony's development 😠
+[PrancingPonySharp66](https://www.nuget.org/packages/PrancingPonySharp66/) is a error, ignore this package.
+Because, unicorns hampered the poor pony's development and raised him. 😠